The Squeeze (2015 film)

-The Squeeze is a 2015 feature film starring Jeremy Sumpter as Augie, a young golfer who just won the local tournament by 15 strokes and tied and broke the public course record during the tournament, and is seduced by a gambler to play golf for bet money.
+The Squeeze is a 2015 American feature film starring Jeremy Sumpter as Augie, a young golfer who just won the local tournament by 15 strokes and tied and broke the public course record during the tournament, and is seduced by a gambler to play golf for bet money.
 Everything goes well until he goes to Las Vegas and has his life and his family on the line on a high stake gambling scheme.
+The film mixes golf with gambling and Christian ethics.
 The film was based on the real-life events of Keith Flatt.

 The film was written and directed by Terry Jastrow, a senior producer of many golf tournaments, winner of 7 Emmy Awards and is recognized by his innovations on golf and sports television coverage.